What are Conspiracy Theories and How Do They Work? – An Essay on Conspiracy Theories, Conspiracy Thinking, and Finding the Truth

 Do People Actually Conspire With Malicious Intent?

-TIP: All this to say, International banks are neutral, but no one likes a NAZI witch hunt.
-There is a liberal conspiracy, it is called the international left, so like 3.6 billion people (there is also a conservative conspiracy to take power, called the right, the other 3.6 billion).
-Many of our founders (in the West) were Freemasons, many others were anti-Masons, and hey all founded the great countries and history together.
-Corporations conspire with investors and price fix.
+OPINIONS AND LOGIC: The reality is there is a liberal conspiracy of sorts, it is called the shared intentions of all left-wingers.
+In other words, it is the general shared mindset of 3.6 billion uncoordinated people.
+Likewise, there is also a conservative conspiracy of sorts; i.e. the other 3.6 billion.
+Many of our founders (in the West) were Freemasons, many others were anti-Masons, and, despite the history of war, ultimately today is a testament that these sparse interests all founded great countries together.
+Corporations conspire with investors and fix prices.
 Politicians conspire with Corporations and donors.
 Sports teams conspire to win.
-It is human nature; it is Adam Smith’s self interest in motion as Madison predicted.
+It is human nature to cooperate and compete.
+It is Adam Smith’s self-interest in motion as Madison predicted.
 Still, your average person is well intentioned and is hardly part of some grand conspiracy that everyone in their class, creed, or race is in on.
 Conspiracies do happen, but without knowing all the facts, a reasonable theory cannot be formed.
 So try not to get to worked up over your assumptions, especially when you have indiscriminately made a class, creed, or ideology your scapegoat.
-All that plotting could make you the aggressor and conspirator.
+All that plotting could ultimately make you, the conspiracy theorist, the aggressor and conspirator.

 Pattern Detection: the Key to Creating Conspiracy Theories and Detecting Actual Conspiracies